The 24 Best Ground Coffees in UK 2021 | Buyer’s Guide

 Kenco is a leading authority in the coffee market for good reason, as this decaf blend proves.

-This organic decaffeinated coffee has been made from the very best whole beans, producing a superior choice of coffee ground you can enjoy at any time of the day.
+This organic decaf coffee has been made from the very best whole beans, producing a superior choice of coffee ground you can enjoy at any time of the day.

 This Kenco decaf has been expertly roasted to produce the biggest flavours possible, along with that signature smoothness that is synonymous with this iconic brand.

 Suitable for use with conventional French Press and filter machines.

 If you are looking to enjoy your favourite takeaway coffee at home, this McCafe Premium Roast Decaf Coffee is worth investing in.

 Bringing you the same great flavour and enticing aromas of your favourite McDonald’s decaf, this Premium Roast is made from pure Arabica beans to produce a silky smooth and beautifully balanced cup of coffee.

 With an intensity rating of 3/5, you can still look forward to a punchy cup of coffee, only without any of the caffeine you are looking to eliminate from your intake.